Kansas State University

 The University of Memphis "Mighty Sound of the South" Marching Band

 3775 Central Ave.
-Memphis, TN 38152 Phone: 901-678-2263 School Website: The University of Memphis Marching Band Website: The University of Memphis Mighty Sound of the South Marching Band Director of Marching Band: Dr. Albert Nguyen Members in Marching Band: 200 Enrollment of University: 23,950 Mascot: Tigers University Notes: The mission of the Mighty Sound of the South Marching Band is perform entertaining halftime and pre-game shows, and to provide energy and spirit at all events at which we perform.
+Memphis, TN 38152 Phone: 901-678-2263 School Website: The University of Memphis Marching Band Website: The University of Memphis Mighty Sound of the South Marching Band Director of Marching Band: Albert Nguyen Members in Marching Band: 220 Enrollment of University: 20,585 Mascot: Tigers University Notes: The mission of the Mighty Sound of the South Marching Band is to perform entertaining halftime and pre-game shows, and to provide energy and spirit at all events at which we perform.
 The MSS performs more than any other student ensemble on campus, and for approximately 350,000 fans each fall.
 The MSS is a frequent guest at community and corporate events, and performs for football, men's and women's basketball, select women's volleyball, and select men's soccer games.
 The MSS is featured at nearly every campus-wide event, ranging from Freshman Convocation to the Homecoming Parade and Pep Rally.
 The band has been featured at the 2008 NCAA Final Four – winning the "Battle of the Bands", on the nationally syndicated "Mike & Mandy" Radio Show, and is a star attraction at the Bandmaster's Championship, a high school marching band contest administered by The University of Memphis Band Alumni Chapter.
 Members of the MSS represent all academic disciplines across campus, and is open to all students via audition - scholarships are available.
 Come join the largest and loudest student organization on campus! |

 |